civicrm/civicrm-dev-docs/docs/standards/review.md

 _Standard code: `r-explain`_

-This change will likely be inspected by current+future colleagues who (a) want to understand what's improved in the next release and/or (b) want to understand why the system works the way it does.

-Ensure that PR has an adequate explanation.
+Ensure the PR has an adequate explanation.

+If you were a site-builder reading the PR-log/release-notes and drilled into this PR, would you understand the description?
+If you were debugging a problem and traced the change back to this PR, would you understand why the change was made?

 The explanation may be written directly in the PR description, or it could be linked in a [JIRA issue](/tools/issue-tracking.md#jira), [Gitlab issue](http://lab.civicrm.org/), or [StackExchange](https://civicrm.stackexchange.com/) thread.

 Exception: [NFC](/tools/git.md#nfc) and [WIP](/tools/git.md#wip) PRs may not need a detailed explanation.